cyrusimap/cyrus-imapd/doc/source/imap/developer/installguide.rst

     make install

+The ``--prefix`` option sets where Cyrus is installed to.
+Adjust to suit.

 You may see warnings regarding libical v2.0 being recommended to support certain functionality.
 Currently libical v1.0.1 is sufficient, unless you need/want RSCALE (non-gregorian recurrences), VPOLL (consensus scheduling), or VAVAILABILITY (specifying availability over time) functionality.
 If v2 is required, it will need to be installed from `github <https://github.com/libical/libical>`_.

 .. _imapinstallguide_cassandane:

 Cassandane
 ==========